stevenjt/blender-storm3d/io_scene_s3d/README.md

  - Linux: ~/.blender/2.57/scripts/addons

- - Mac OS X: In Blender.app (in finder right click and select show package contents) under Contents/MacOS/2.57/scripts/addons *
+ - Mac OS X: In Blender.app (in finder right click and select show package contents) under Contents/MacOS/2.57/scripts/addons

-* Addons should really go in ~/Library/Application Support/Blender on Mac OS Xbut it did not seem to work when I tried it.
+    * Addons should really go in ~/Library/Application Support/Blender on Mac OS X. This did not seem to work when I tried it.

  - Windows 7: %APPDATA%\Blender Foundation\Blender\2.57\scripts\addons (pasting that in the search box in the start menu will find the folder).